greenelab/deep-review/manuscript.md

 In total, referenced works consisted of 358 DOIs, 6 PubMed Central records, 0 PubMed records, 128 arXiv manuscripts, and 49 URLs (webpages as well as manuscripts lacking standardized identifiers).

 We implemented continuous analysis so the manuscript was automatically regenerated whenever the source changed [@Qh7xTLwz].
-We configured Travis CI -- a continuous integration service -- to fetch new citation metadata and rebuild the manuscript for every commit.
+We configured Travis CI---a continuous integration service---to fetch new citation metadata and rebuild the manuscript for every commit.
 Accordingly, formatting or citation errors in pull requests would cause the Travis CI build to fail, automating quality control.
 In addition, the build process renders templated variables, such as the reference counts mentioned above, to automate the updating of dynamic content.
 When contributions were merged into the `master` branch, Travis CI deployed the built manuscript by committing back to the GitHub repository.